Skip to Content

 Repairing Loose Elastic or Seams

-Here’s your quick elastic repair game plan:
+Here’s your elastic repair and seam fixing strategy:

-4. Secure both ends with tight zigzag stitches
+4. Reinforce with zigzag stitches

 Frequently Asked Questions (FAQs)